mkouhpayeh/code-wiki/docs/backend/csharp/exception-filter.md

 ```

 ## Use Exp filter
-- Just use as an Attribute on top of each method in the controller for example.
+- Just use as an "Attribute" on top of each method in the controller for example.